-Information in response to specific requests from higher education association, members of Tennessee Board of Regents, legislators, parents, agencies or other persons or groups.
+Information in response to specific requests from higher education association, Tennessee Tech Board of Trustees, members of Tennessee Board of Regents, legislators, parents, agencies or other persons or groups.

 Information on financial aid issues and legislation that requires the President's and/or Executive Director's attention.